Particular/docs.particular.net/nservicebus/upgrades/acs-host-6to7.md

 ---
 title: Azure Cloud Services Host Upgrade Version 6 to 7
-summary: Instructions on how to upgrade Azure Cloud Service Host from Version 6 to 7.
+summary: Instructions on how to upgrade Azure Cloud Service Host from version 6 to 7.
-reviewed: 2016-11-16
+reviewed: 2018-10-18
 component: CloudServicesHost
 related:
  - nservicebus/upgrades/5to6